alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Gameboy to PC:
     * To this day i'm still not sure **HOW** this cable was originally used, is it serial?
 Is it parallel?
-    * If serial: It seems that PC serial ports communicate using the RS232 protocol which works with voltage levels way beyond of the 0v/+5v signals that the Gameboy can handle (I've seen the name MAX-232 thrown around alot for adapting the signals) -> *Overwhelmed*.
+    * If serial: It seems that PC serial ports communicate using the RS232 protocol which works with voltage levels way beyond of the 0v/+5v signals that the Gameboy can handle (I've seen the name MAX-232 thrown around a lot for adapting the signals) -> *Overwhelmed*.
     * If parallel: Voltage levels match, so far so good...
 But my PC doesn't have a parallel port anymore, even if i had one..
 How would i control individual pins (either in Windows or Linux)? -> *Overwhelmed*.
 * Gameboy to Raspberry Pi:
     * Already knew how to read from / write to individual pins, great!